Ever wondered why it takes the barman twice as long to come back with a pint of Guinness as, say, a regular draft beer?

 Alas, it’s not their fault - it’s Guinness’ fault!

-The scientist explained that when you order Guinness in the pub, you will probably notice that the bubbles are sinking.
+The scientist explained that when you order Guinness at the pub, you will probably notice the bubbles sinking.
 However, the law of physics outlines that bubbles should always rise.

 “Is Guinness defying the laws of physics?
 Not exactly,” Professor Lee states.